Rani Sati Dadi

 Quick Facts

-protection, courage, family wellbeing, and steadiness in difficult times
+Protection, courage, family welfare, and patience during difficult times

-modern Rani Sati Dadi bhakti must not be understood as support for the historical practice of sati
+Modern devotion to Rani Sati Dadi should not be interpreted as support for the historical practice of sati

 The Story and Significance of Rani Sati Dadi